opensim-org/CMBBE2024/README.md

 conda install ipywidgets matplotlib scikit-learn
 ```

-Notes
+Note the following limitations if running the Jupyter notebooks locally.

-1. Skip any sections involving setting up `condacolab`
+1. Skip any sections involving installing `condacolab`.
 2. Skip any sections involving downloading resources, they will be included in the cloned repository.
-3. Sections involving the OpenSim Viewer are not guaranteed to work out-of-the-box.
+3. Any sections involving the OpenSim Viewer are not guaranteed to work out-of-the-box and should likely be skipped.
+In Demo 3, uncommenting lines similar to `study.visualize(solution)` will enable visualization with the Simbody visualizer.
-    - As an alternative, the Simbody visualizer can be enabled for certain sections.

 # Resources

-* View the OpenSim 4.5.1 API documentation.
+* View the OpenSim 4.5.1 API documentation here.
 (TODO)
 * View the [Scripting with Python Confluence page](https://opensimconfluence.atlassian.net/wiki/spaces/OpenSim/pages/53085346/Scripting+in+Python), for more information about creating OpenSim scripting environments in Python.
 * View the [workshop Confluence page](https://opensimconfluence.atlassian.net/wiki/spaces/OpenSim/pages/226394116/CMBBE+2024+OpenSim+Workshop) for additional resources, including the workshop presentation slides.